A study of the book “The Gospel Mystery of Sanctification” By Walter Marshall – part one

 Most do not even know what “sanctification” is or truly means.
 I know, because I was one of them.

 When I read the words of a man that has been dead for nearly four hundred years and seeing that his thoughts echoed my own.
-I realization that God’s promise is never ending, never changing.
+I came to the realization that God’s promise is never ending, never changing.
 Only humanity forgets this and must learn it all over again.
 Time and time again.
 As the Israelites learned to their dismay, over and over.

 This trail should make people reawaken to the need to seek out sanctification by returning to the laws within the Bible and obeying them.
 Not in a legalistic way like the Catholic and Greek Orthodox Church, but truly following and living all the commandments in the Bible.
 In faith and love of God and His son the Lord Jesus Christ.
-To once again treat them, not as suggestions, but what they are laws we are to adhere to and follow to the best of our abilities.
+To once again treat them, not as suggestions, but what they are: laws, we are to adhere to and follow to the best of our abilities.